TRENDING ON ONEINDIA

 New design patents

-As the launch of the foldable smartphone is inching closer, leaks have started pouring in at a high rate.
+As the launch time of the foldable smartphone is inching closer, leaks have started pouring in at a high rate.
 New patents filed by the company gives us a sneak peek of how the device would shape up.

 While these patents might not be the final design of the device, they give us an idea of company's vision towards the future smartphones.
 This isn't the first time the company has filed for a patent for a foldable display.